ets-labs/python-dependency-injector/docs/tutorials/aiohttp.rst

            return [{'url': gif['url']} for gif in result['data']]

 The ``SearchService`` has a dependency on the ``GiphyClient``.
-This dependency will be injected.
-Let's add ``SearchService`` to the container.
+This dependency will be injected when we add ``SearchService`` to the container.

 Edit ``containers.py``:

 .. code-block:: python
-   :emphasize-lines: 7,23-26
+   :emphasize-lines: 5,18-21

-   """Application containers module."""
+   """Containers module."""

-   from dependency_injector import containers, providers from dependency_injector.ext import aiohttp from aiohttp import web
+   from dependency_injector import containers, providers

-   from . import giphy, services, views
+   from . import giphy, services

-   class ApplicationContainer(containers.DeclarativeContainer):
+   class Container(containers.DeclarativeContainer):
-       """Application container."""

-       app = aiohttp.Application(web.Application)

        config = providers.Configuration()